freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/link-to-internal-sections-of-a-page-with-anchor-elements.md

 <h2 id="contacts-header">Contacts</h2>
 ```

-When users click the Contacts link, they'll be taken to the section of the webpage with the <b>Contacts</b> header element.
+When users click the Contacts link, they'll be taken to the section of the webpage with the **Contacts** header element.

 </section>

 ## Instructions

 <section id='instructions'>

-Change your external link to an internal link by changing the <code>href</code> attribute to "#footer" and the text from "cat photos" to "Jump to Bottom".
+Change your external link to an internal link by changing the `href` attribute to "#footer" and the text from "cat photos" to "Jump to Bottom".

-Remove the <code>target="_blank"</code> attribute from the anchor tag since this causes the linked document to open in a new window tab.
+Remove the `target="_blank"` attribute from the anchor tag since this causes the linked document to open in a new window tab.

-Then add an <code>id</code> attribute with a value of "footer" to the <code>&lt;footer&gt;</code> element at the bottom of the page.
+Then add an `id` attribute with a value of "footer" to the `<footer>` element at the bottom of the page.

 </section>

 ## Tests

 <section id='tests'>

 ```yml